Xewdy444/CF-Clearance-Scraper/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  The file to write the Cloudflare clearance cookie information to, in JSON format -t TIMEOUT, --timeout TIMEOUT
-                        The browser default timeout in seconds -p PROXY, --proxy PROXY
+                        The timeout in seconds for browser actions and solving challenges -p PROXY, --proxy PROXY
-                        The proxy server URL to use for the browser requests (SOCKS5 proxy authentication is not supported)
-  -ua USER_AGENT, --user-agent USER_AGENT
+                        The proxy server URL to use for the browser requests (SOCKS5 proxy authentication is not supported) -ua USER_AGENT, --user-agent USER_AGENT
                         The user agent to use for the browser requests --disable-http2       Disable the usage of HTTP/2 for the browser requests